nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 There are also dethatching tools that can make this job easier.
 Our front yard isn't that large so we used the rake we already had.

+## Landscape Fabric

+Wherever you plan on putting rocks or beds, absolutely

 ## Garden Beds

+This is where a lot of the "winging it" took place.

 ## Walkway